x-fer/algotrade2024/backend/docs/docs.md

 1) Resource orders are added to match engine in time order, and then matched on the price-time priority

-1) Power plants consume set ammount of resources and then produces electricity
+1) Power plants consume set amount of resources and then produces electricity

 1) Energy agent buys players energy on price priority